-Locals and activists allege that the fire was sparked by a short circuit, in turn caused by electrical overload due to illegal stalls operating in the Bandra mall’s basement; the mall did not even have fire-fighting equipment
+Locals and activists allege that the fire was sparked by a short circuit, in turn caused by electrical overload due to illegal stalls operating in the mall’s basement; mall did not even have fire-fighting equipment

 Two months after the Kalbadevi fire woke the city authorities to the dangers of illegal encroachment and overcrowding, the same factors led to yet another blaze at a Bandra mall yesterday.

 Bandra mall blaze: Waterlogging slows down fire brigade

 Firemen attempt to douse the fire at Kenilworth Mall on Linking Road on Tuesday morning.
 Pic/Rane Ashish

 According to locals and activists, illegal garment and shoe stalls operating in the basement of the mall place additional load on the electric supply of the building and could have led to an alleged short circuit, rumoured to be the cause of the fire.

 While no one was hurt in the incident, experts are of the opinion that this was simply a lucky stroke.
 Had shoppers already begun to throng the basement market, they would have found it difficult to leave, as there is only one exit point there.

 To make matters worse, there were a few gas cylinders being stored illegally in the basement, and the building did not even have any fire-fighting equipment.
 Several other irregularities were found at Kenilworth Mall on Linking Road, and the authorities are now set to take action against the culprits.

 While the fire brigade is yet to confirm what caused the fire, locals claim it was a short circuit.
 They also allege this may have been caused by electrical overload due to the 40-odd illegal stalls in the basement market.
 The building houses outlets are owned by international food and garment brands, some of them in place for the past 10 years.